plain-JavaScript/plain-javascript.github.io/README.md

 * https://en.wikibooks.org/wiki/JavaScript/Links

 The JavaScript Wikibook provides a detailed overview of the language.
 It's more of a reference manual people with some JavaScript experience than a learning resources for beginners.
 As with many Wiki efforts, it's great in some places and lacking in others.
 Perhapd the biggest issue is that it is no always up to date with features in the latest releases.
-For example, https://en.wikibooks.org/wiki/JavaScript/Arrays#Properties_and_methods leaves out many options.
+For example, [Arrays#Properties_and_methods]( https://en.wikibooks.org/wiki/JavaScript/Arrays#Properties_and_methods ) leaves out many options.
 Perhaps, the greatest strengths are the extensive lists of links to relevant resources.

 ### Wikiversity: https://en.wikiversity.org/wiki/JavaScript_Programming